Cloud icon

 Driving the news: with the increasing digitisation of services, NDIS providers face heightened cybersecurity risks.

-• High profile data breaches in healthcare worldwide, such as the US 2022 Broward Health incident in which 1.3 million patient records were potentially compromised, have made this a hot topic in the public consciousness.
+- High-profile data breaches in healthcare worldwide, such as the US 2022 Broward Health10 incident in which 1.3 million patient records were potentially compromised, have made this a hot topic in the public consciousness.

 The big priority: Protecting sensitive participant data is paramount, and a well-defined digital transformation strategy must include such robust cybersecurity measures.